Risperdal: Forgotten Chicanery

 It would be simple to form an independent board of non-pharma research scientists, and other representatives (e.g. community, law etc.), to hold all the ‘raw’ trial data, and provide it to any bona fide researcher to analyse.
 There are many other similar changes that could be made — but the above is the first essential step.

 That idea requires no new laws, no government intervention (although that could help), just the concerted action of individuals.
-Stop agreeing to participate in clinical trials (stop giving money to the church): things will change very quickly.
+Stop agreeing to participate in clinical trials: things will change very quickly.
 If patient advocacy and support organizations pick up that baton, and run with it there would be trembling hands, pale faces, and hyper-active descending colons, in big pharma boardrooms over-night.

 The message: ‘if patients give their data away unconditionally, they are asking to be screwed, and they have been screwed, and they will continue to be screwed’.
 Just like people who give money to, or support, the Catholic church (except in that case they are asking for their children to be screwed).

 Perhaps I will talk another time about what academia could do, along the same lines, to change the way papers are assessed, and academic promotion regulated.
 But I am afraid there are many wimps in that camp, so someone may have to put a bomb under them.
-And indeed, the bomb is the above.
+And indeed, the bomb is the information above.
 If they do not implement such changes then they could be ‘black-listed’ from participating in clinical trials.
-Patients could achieve that change without any help from laws, government or anyone else.

 Sadly, my colleagues in the medical profession are somewhat naive and/or lacking in moral fortitude.
 Or are they just greedily taking big pharma money (If you think I am exaggerating, there is a web site that tells you how many $$$$$ your doctor has got from big pharma (for giving ‘education talks’ to nurses, para-medical staff of all sorts, and even their colleagues).